 To successfully apply, it will be necessary to have a valid Canadian passport.
 There will be a section of the for where applicants will enter their passport number, expiry date, and nationality, etc.

-If an ETIAS-holder’s passport expires, the ETIAS system does too (regardless of how long the visa has remaining).
+If an ETIAS-holder’s passport expires, the ETIAS system does too (regardless of how long the visa waiver has remaining).
 Travelers will not be able to transfer the visas between their passports so it will be necessary to reapply for a new ETIAS programin these cases.
 Applicants with more than one passport need to use the same one for the application and for entering Spain.

 Historic cities, golden coastlines, a lively nightlife, and stunning scenery mean that there’s something in Spain for every type of traveler.
 The country’s rich culture and range of landscapes is a welcome surprise for those who only know it as a destination for beach holidays.

 Spain does have glorious beaches, particularly on the Mediterranean coast.
 However, there are also snow-tipped mountains, deserts, lush valleys, and green hills.
 The Pyrenees and the Sierra Nevada mountains are particularly popular with hikers.

 Historically, Spain is situated in a unique location.
 It is between Africa and Europe, and between the Mediterranean and the Atlantic.
 It had one of the largest empires the world has seen and played a central role in colonizing the Americas.

 Unsurprisingly, Spain has an impressive number of UNESCO World Heritage Sites (2nd most in the world) which make the cities fascinating places.
 The other-worldly architecture of Gaudi in Barcelona is a highlight.

 Health Information for Travelers to Spain

 The standard of healthcare in Spain is very high.
 Spain actually has the highest life expectancy in Europe.
 Medical insurance is recommended as it eliminates the risks of high medical costs in the event of an emergency.
 Canadian travelers should also keep the following points in mind: